 Today, the internet gives us access to any type of content that our heart desires.
 We could learn a language, take fitness classes, listen to podcasts of any genre or read about the latest news stories.
-It’s an amazing world of opportunities for both online users, as the consumers of this content, and for the content producers themselves.
+It’s an amazing world of opportunities for both content consumers, and for the publishers themselves.

-- Become a source of knowledge - assure your audience that you know what you’re talking about, that you don’t just create these products but are experts in the field which allows you to make them the best in the market
+- Become a source of knowledge - reassure your audience that you know what you’re talking about, that you don’t just create these products but are experts in the field, putting you at an advantage above competitors

 - Monetize from subscription/premium strategies - an additional revenue stream

 However, in order to reach the full potential of a publishing strategy for your brand, 3 things are required: